Unbounded-Time Analysis of Guarded LTI Systems with Inputs by Abstract Acceleration (extended version): General Abstract Acceleration with Inputs

 An additional drawback of \cite{JSS14} is that calculating the exact Jordan form of any matrix is computationally expensive and hard to achieve for large-dimensional matrices.
 We will instead use numerical algorithms in order to get an approximation of the Jordan normal form and account for numerical errors.
-In particular, if we examine the nature of \eqref{reachTube:in}--\eqref{reachTube:out}, we find out that the numerical operations are not iterative, therefore the errors do not accumulate with time.
-We use properties of eigenvalues to relax $\vec{f}$ by finding the maximum error in the calculations that can be determined by computing the norm $\delta_{max} = |\mat{A}-\mat{S}\mat{J}_\mathit{est}\mat{S}^{-1}|$.
+In particular, if we examine the nature of \eqref{eq:aa_reach_tube}, we find out that the numerical operations are not iterative, therefore the errors do not accumulate with time.
+We use properties of eigenvalues to relax $\vec{f}$ by finding the maximum error in the calculations that can be determined by computing the norm $\delta_{max} = |\intmat{A}-\hat{\intmat{S}}\hat{\intmat{J}}\hat{\intmat{S}^{-1}}|$, where $\hat{\intmat{J}}$ and $\hat{\intmat{S}}$ are the numerically calculated eigenvalues and eigenvectors of $\mat{A}$.
+The notation above is used to represent the matrices as interval matrices and all operations are performed using interval arithmetic with outward rounding in order to ensure soundness.
+In the following we will presume exact results and use the regular notation to describe the algorithms.
 The constraints $\mat{\Phi} \vec{m} < \vec{f}$ are then computed by considering the ranges of eigenvalues $\lambda_s \pm \delta_{max}$ (represented in Fig.~\ref{aa:supports} as the diameter of the blue dots).
 The outward relaxation of the support functions ($\vec{f}$), which follows a principle similar to that introduced in~\cite{gao2012delta}, reduces the tightness of the over-approximation, but ensures the soundness of the abstract matrix $\mathcal{A}^n$ obtained.
-One can still use exact arithmetic with a noticeable improvement over previous work; however, for larger-scale systems the option of using floating point arithmetic, while taking into account errors and meticulously setting rounding modes, provides a $100$-fold plus improvement that can make a difference towards rendering verification practically feasible.
+It is also worth noting that the transformation matrices into and from the eigenspace will also introduce over-approximations due to the intervals.
+One can still use exact arithmetic with a noticeable improvement over previous work; however, for larger-scale systems the option of using floating-point arithmetic, while taking into account errors and meticulously setting rounding modes, provides a $100$-fold plus improvement, which can make a difference towards rendering verification practically feasible.
+For a full description on the numerical processes described here see \cite{cattaruzza2017sound}

-The abstract matrices $\mathcal{B}^n$ and $\mathcal{B}_b^n$ (see Theorem~\ref{equ:absaccinput}), are defined similarly but using a similar assertion for the eigenvalues based on the transformations described in \eqref{abs:bover}.